Table of Contents

 The juxtaglomerular apparatus is a distinctive structure in the kidney and acts as a local controller for the NaCl-concentration and as a regulator for the blood pressure in the body.
 It consists of many different cells.

 The juxtaglomerular cells lie between the endothelium and the media of the vas afferens.
-They react upon activation of the sympathetic system (e.g. hypovolemia) and upon drops in pressure which leads to the secretion of renin (renin → angiotensinogen → angiotensin I → angiotensin II (by ACE) → leads to an increase in aldosterone secretion in the adrenal glands and vasoconstriction → higher blood pressure).
+They react upon activation of the sympathetic system (e.g., hypovolemia) and when there is a drop in pressure which leads to the secretion of renin (renin → angiotensinogen → angiotensin 1 → angiotensin 2 (by ACE) → leads to an increase in aldosterone secretion in the adrenal glands and vasoconstriction → higher blood pressure).

-The palisade shaped cells of the macula densa belong to the cells of the distal tubule.
+The palisade-shaped cells of the macula densa belong to the cells of the distal tubule.
 They are located next to the vas afferens and continuously measure the concentration of intraluminal sodium.
-If detecting a rash of sodium, the vas afferens contracts.
+The vas afferens contracts when sodium is detected.

 The extraglomerular mesangium cells (Goormaghtigh cells) are located between the juxtaglomerular cells and the macula densa cells.

-It consists of connective tissue and free cells as well as nerves, vessels and the peritubular fibroblasts.
+It consists of connective tissue and free cells as well as nerves, vessels, and peritubular fibroblasts.
 These cells produce erythropoietin, the growth hormone for erythrocytes when the oxygen in the blood is low.

 In the clinic:

-- The kidneys may reabsorb glucose up to a certain threshold value (a blood glucose level of 200mg/dl).
-Especially in patients with diabetes mellitus, this limit is being exceeded which results in glucosuria.
+- The kidneys may reabsorb glucose up to a certain threshold value (a blood glucose level of 200 mg/dL).
+In patients with diabetes mellitus, exceeding this limit results in glucosuria.

 Diseases of the Kidney